• Skip to primary navigation

 Jump to Recipe Print Recipe

-When you know how to roast a red pepper, the options are open wide for what to do with them.
+Sure you can buy a jar of roasted peppers, but when you know how to roast red peppers, you’ve got better tasting peppers for all your favorite recipes.
 Roasted red peppers are delicious on salads, in sandwiches, and atop baguette with oil and herbs.

-Whether you tuck them into a Picnic Sandwich, add them to an array of salad toppings, or serve them simply on crostini, peppers you’ve roasted yourself will take your dish over the top.
+Whether you tuck them into a Picnic Sandwich, add them to an array of salad toppings, or serve them simply on crostini, red peppers you’ve roasted yourself will take your dish over the top for taste as well as affordability.

 roasted red pepper in a dish and on crostini. this …

 Roasted Red Peppers are one of those things that seem difficult but are actually incredibly easy to do.
-Whether in the oven, on the stovetop burner, or on the backyard grill, knowing how to roast a red pepper (and spicy poblano chiles, too) until their skins are black and blistery is a simple skill that pays off bigtime.
+Whether in the oven, on the stovetop burner, or on the backyard grill, knowing how to roast a red pepper (and spicy poblano chiles, too) is a kitchen skill worth knowing.

 They are delicious.
-Roast Red Peppers taste delicious layered in sandwiches, stirred into pasta dishes, or simply served on baguette with some cheese and herbs.
+Homemade Roasted Red Peppers taste delicious layered in sandwiches, stirred into chicken pasta dishes, or simply served on toasted bread with some cheese and fresh herbs.
+They are sweet and tender, perfect for leveling up your recipes to gourmet heights.

 It tastes better when you roast a red pepper yourself.
 While you can buy roasted peppers in a jar, the ones you roast yourself taste so much better!
-The process is so simple and requires very little from you, you will want to keep a dish of these sweet babies on hand all summer long.
+The process is so simple and requires very little from you, you will love roasted peppers and want to keep them on hand all summer long.

-It’s not expensive.
-When you roast a red pepper, the cost is the price of a pepper plus a little energy.
-Currently, bell peppers have been on super sale in my neck of the woods, as low as 88 cents a piece.
+It’s a good cheap eat.
+When you roast peppers at home, the cost is the price of a pepper plus a little energy.
+Currently, bell peppers have been on super sale in my neck of the woods, as low as a dollar a piece.
 That makes them excellent candidates for roasting.

 Ingredients